Relaxing9/CustomFishing/SECURITY.md

 ## Reporting a Vulnerability

-Make a new [Issue (Bug Report)](https://github.com/Relaxing9/CustomFishing/issues/new?assignees=&labels=bug&template=bug_report.yml) & it would be reviewed by a code manager.
+Make a report [Issue (Report a vulnerability)](https://github.com/Relaxing9/CustomFishing/security/advisories/new) & it would be reviewed by a code manager.